AirForceOneLD/Powershell/README.md

-# Powershell_Functions
+# Powershell
-Useful Powershell functions for daily use
+Useful Powershell scripts for daily use